 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results showed the practice achieved 97% of the total number of points available, with 5% exception reporting.
+The most recent published results showed the practice achieved 100% of the total number of points available, with 10% exception reporting.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
-This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed;
+The practice's overall exception reporting was similar to the CCG average of 8% and the national average of 9%.
+Data from 2014/2015 showed:

-- Performance for diabetes related indicators was similar to the CCG and national averages.
-The practice achieved 93% of the points available compared to the CCG average of 91% and the national average of 89%. - The percentage of patients with hypertension having regular blood pressure tests was similar to the CCG and national averages.
-The practice achieved 83% of the points available, with 2% exception reporting, compared to the CCG and national average of 84%. - Performance for mental health related indicators was similar to the CCG and national averages.
-The practice achieved 89% of the points available compared to the CCG average of 96% and the national average of 93%.
+- Performance for diabetes related indicators was better than the CCG and national averages.
+The practice achieved 100% of the points available with 10% exception reporting compared to the CCG average of 91% with 11% exception reporting and the national average of 89% with 11% exception reporting. - The percentage of patients with hypertension having regular blood pressure tests was similar to the CCG and national averages.
+The practice achieved 88% of the points available, with 4% exception reporting, compared to the CCG and national average of 84%, also with 4% exception reporting.

+Performance for mental health related indicators was better than the CCG and national averages.
+The practice achieved 100% of the points available with 10% exception reporting compared to the CCG average of 96% with 9% exception reporting and the national average of 93% with 11% exception reporting.